 Page 2 of 3

 The Samyang is a fisheye lens so the extreme amount of barrel distortion is actually a feature and not a bug.
-Unlike its in-house cousin it has an equal area projection just like most other fisheye lenses.
+Unlike its in-house cousin it has an equisolid or equal area projection just like most other fisheye lenses (although the projection type is somewhat disputed).

 It's basically impossible to provide really valid vignetting data for a fisheye lens but as the fisheye effect overshadows any amount of vignetting this is almost meaningless to viewers anyway.